Test Your Knowledge

 Meyer Circle Fountain.
 Over 350 years old (17th Century Venice).

 A celebrated Kansas City fountain is better known as an ornate lamp post than for its frequently overlooked running water and reflecting pool.
 What is the fountain's name and location?

 The Seville Light at the eastern gateway to the Country Club Plaza.
 (It is an exact replica of a fountain in Seville, Spain, which is one of Kansas City's sister cities.)

-Cynical government employees gave nicknames to two descending rows of fountain pools built at extravagant public cost during the Depression.
+Cynical government employees gave nicknames to two horse heads that are part of descending rows of fountain pools built at extravagant public cost during the Depression.
 One was called "Lug" for the bite that political bosses took from their pay.
 The other was called "Cut" for reductions in their salaries.
 Describe the location of these rows of fountains.

 They are on the south lawn of City Hall sloping toward the County Courthouse on the other side of Oak Street.

 A waterfall 56 feet wide and 17 feet high serves as the backdrop for a statue of the Goddess Diana playing with three small children and a goose.
 Where is this concave curtain of water?

 At the northeast corner of the Intercontinental Hotel (overlooking Wornall Road and Brush Creek).